KlausDornsbach/Dass21-CRUD/README.md

 $ sudo docker-compose up

 after your db is running, to run the actual spring CRUD you should use: \
+$ ./gradlew clean build
-$ ./gradlew clean run
+$ ./gradlew run

-or use your own IDE run environment
+or use your own IDE run environment to run the main CrudApplication file

 I have taken the liberty to add my postman collection, so you can import it and start accessing the api.\